leewtai/leewtai.github.io/courses/stat_computing/lectures/learning_r_data_wrangle.md

 names(dat)
 ```

-I personally visualize a list like a sequence of packages with possible labels on them.
+I personally visualize a list like a sequence of packages with possible labels on them,
+where each package can be another sequence of packages.
 ![list as pacakges](../edu_images/list_as_packages.png)

 What to notice?